10 of the Top Camping Spots within Driving Distance of Richmond

 Crabtree Falls Campground

-Camping next to a stream, just a ½ mile from the Crabtree Falls hike entrance!
+Try camping next to a stream, just a half-mile from the Crabtree Falls hike entrance!
+Spy Rock and Humpback Rock hikes are also very close-by.
+Tent camping, RV spots, and cabins are available.

 Image credit: @wanderingwhitt